Why is mediation better than going to a lawyer?

 When spouses engage in negotiations and discuss their interests, they most often find that they actually have common interests!
 Then, the question is how to craft agreements that meet their individual and common interests.
 When people negotiate in this thoughtful way, most often they are able to reach agreements that satisfy both of their interests.
 This is why spouses are far more satisfied with the outcomes of mediation than litigated outcomes in court.
 In litigation, attorneys argue over positions, which can be surface level and extreme.
 This win or lose mentality usually results in both spouses feeling like they have lost.

-To prepare for productive negotiations in mediation go into the meeting understand your own interests!
+To prepare for productive negotiations in mediation, go into the meeting and understand your own interests!
 Have an idea of not only what you want, but why you want it.